deekayen/ansible-role-schannel/README.md

-Makes changes to SCHANNEL settings of the Windows registry to serve more secure cryptographic communications for services like IIS and winrm.
+Makes changes to SCHANNEL settings of the Windows registry to serve more secure cryptographic communications for services like IIS and WinRM.

 Ciphers: